 In addition, the college runs a Children and Young People’s Basic Arts Education programme with a national curriculum in drama (theatre studies), arts and crafts, art (illustrative arts) and dance.
 These subjects have a national curriculum.
 The students who take the art education studies at the college are 7-18 years of age.

 One of the college’s main tasks is to ensure the maintenance and development of creativity in the interest of the people, cultural industries and the community as a whole.
 Not only does the college offer a wide variety of opportunities for learning about art, practicing art and experiencing art in college classes, it also supports cultural actions such as arts exhibitions, concerts, theatre productions and other events.
 One example is the Children and Young People’s Book and Culture event taking place each year in November.
 The college is the home for many choirs and orchestras.

 Sastamalan Opisto acts as an umbrella organisation for the third sector operators; associations, self-help groups and community groups.
 As a community college Sastamalan Opisto is tasked with the fostering of people’s engagement with their communities and therefore works closely with village associations.

 Sastamalan Opisto is international.
-It has participated in some twenty European Union transnational and multilateral adult education and school education projects since 2004, and is currently a partner in a number of Erasmus+ KA2 strategic partnerships and one NORDPLUS project as well as receives Erasmus+ KA1 mobilities.
-You can read about our projects here
+It has participated in some twenty European Union transnational and multilateral adult education and school education projects since 2004, and is currently a partner in a number of Erasmus+ KA2 strategic partnerships (both Exchanges of Good Practices and Innovation Projects) and receives Erasmus+ KA1 mobilities.
+There you can also read about the college’s recent NORDPLUS project as well as national LEADER programme project.
+You can read about our projects here.